 Submitting to Research Square is free.

-When you post to a preprint server you retain full copyright over your paper and are free to post it in as many places as you like.
+When you post to a preprint server, you retain full copyright over your paper.
+You are free to post it in as many places as you like.
 However, having more than one version in different places reduces the usage counts, dilutes metrics obtained here and on other sites and creates unnecessary redundancy in the scholarly record.

 Research Square preprints are published under a CC-BY 4.0 license, meaning the author retains full copyright for their work.
 Readers are able to reuse the content under the rules of the CC-BY license.

 When a preprint is submitted, it undergoes a series of checks to ensure it is suitable to be posted on the platform.
 These checks include: